jd-opensource/joylive-agent/docs/quickstart.md

 ##### 1.1.1 Download the Binary Package

-Download the latest binary package from the [Release](https://github.com/jd-opensource/joylive-agent/releases) page.
+- Download the latest binary package from the [Release](https://github.com/jd-opensource/joylive-agent/releases) page (zip or tar.gz)
+- Download the latest binary package from the [Maven-1](https://mvnrepository.com/artifact/com.jd.live/joylive-package) or [Maven-2](https://search.maven.org/search?q=g:com.jd.live%20AND%20a:joylive-package) (zip or tar.gz)

 ##### 1.1.2 Manual Compilation